reactgraphqlacademy/fb-messenger/README.md

 4. In configureStore.dev.js, replace the addLoggerMiddleware and addPromiseSupportToDispatch that you've created with the ones in npm: `redux-logger` and `redux-thunk`.
 Note, we already did `yarn add redux-logger` and `yarn add redux-thunk`.

-5. Using thunks, add loading indicators to fetch the conversation.
-Tasks:
+5. Steps before you do this task: 1) checkout https://github.com/leanjscom/fb-messenger/tree/advanced-redux-part5, 2) npm stop && npm start.
+Using thunks, add loading indicators to fetch the conversation you have to:
   - Implement the fetchConversation defined in actions/conversation.js.
 Hint, you need to copy & paste the logic defined in the method called "fetchConversation" in Messenger/ConversationContainer.js.
 Then refactor those "props"
   - Dispatch the fetchConversation action in Messenger/ConversationContainer.js instead of receiveConversation & loadingConversation.